fanqingsong/fastapi-hive/docs/how.md

 # How to Use?

-FastAPI Modules Framework is the solution to the problems in why chapter.
+FastAPI Hive Framework is the solution to the problems in why chapter.

 ---